SheCodesAus/ramcats_backend/README.md

 Opportunity cards will provide a high-level snapshot of the opportunity, with clear tags to identify any categories that may be relevant to a potential applicant e.g. eligibility requirements, type of opportunity, location, attendance mode etc.

-Authenticated users associated with an organisation (user (organisation)) can:
+Authenticated users associated with an organisation (user_type == organisation) can:

 - create new opportunity listings,
 - update existing listings they created, and